+

 GameHub

-It was founded in 2022 with the goal of developing indie games in Israel, encouraging small teams to create computer games with cultural and artistic value.
+Israel GameHub was founded in 2022 with the goal of nurturing Israel's indie games scene, funding small teams to create games with cultural and artistic value.

-I led the brand identity and website design, developing a visual language and web presence that supported a small but active creative community and its public-facing initiatives.
+I led the brand identity and website design, developing a visual language and web presence that supported this creative community and its public-facing initiatives.
 I also designed all the materials for various shows and events held by the hub.

 15x15

-Generated landscapes derived from 15 people's brain waves during 15 minutes alone, doing absolutely nothing, at home.
+Generated landscapes derived from 15 people's brain activity during 15 minutes of stillness

 And Longer than a Century Lasts a Day